Tarun5c7/Bank-Analysis---Excel-Power-BI-Tableau/README.md

 ## 🚀 How to Use the Dashboard

-1. Download the `.pbix` file from this repository or use this <a href="https://github.com/Tarun5c7/Bank-Analysis---Powerbi/blob/main/Bank%20Data%20Analytics%20dashboard.pbix">.Pbix</a>
-2. Open it using **Power BI Desktop**
-3. Use slicers to filter data by branch, account type, or date
+1.Download the respective dashboard file:
+ * .xlsx for Excel
+ * .pbix for Power BI
+ * .twbx for Tableau
+2.Open using:
+ * Microsoft Excel
+ * Power BI Desktop
+ * Tableau Desktop
-4. Interact with visuals to explore insights
+3.Use slicers and filters to explore insights interactively.

 ---